zapier/zapier-platform-cli/README.md

 # print all the commands
 zapier help

-# setup Zapier's auth with your deploy key
+# auth to Zapier's platform with your deploy key.
+To obtain a key, email partner@zapier.com
 zapier auth
 ```